River Fowey

 The River Fowey (/ˈfɔɪ/ FOY-'; Fowi) is a river in Cornwall, England, United Kingdom.
-Its source is at Fowey Well (originally Fenten Fowi, meaning spring of the river Fowey) about 1 mi north-west of Brown Willy on Bodmin Moor, not far from one of its tributaries rising at Dozmary Pool and Colliford Lake, passes Lanhydrock House, Restormel Castle and Lostwithiel, then broadens below Milltown before joining the English Channel at Fowey.
+Its source is at Fowey Well (originally Fenten Fowi, meaning spring of the river Fowey) about 1 mi north-west of Brown Willy on Bodmin Moor, not far from one of its tributaries rising at Dozmary Pool and Colliford Lake.
+The Fowey River passes Lanhydrock House, Restormel Castle and Lostwithiel, then broadens below Milltown before joining the English Channel at Fowey.
 The estuary is called Uzell (Usel, meaning howling place).
 It is only navigable by larger craft for the last 7 mi.
 From Fowey, there is a passenger ferry to Polruan and a car ferry to Bodinnick.
 The first road crossing going upstream is in Lostwithiel.
 The river has seven tributaries, the largest being the River Lerryn.
 The section of the Fowey Valley between Doublebois and Bodmin Parkway railway station is known as the Glynn Valley (Glyn, meaning deep wooded valley).
 The valley is the route of both the A38 trunk road and the railway line (built by the Cornwall Railway in 1859).
 The railway line is carried on eight stone viaducts along this stretch.